Radha Modgil

-Radha Modgil is a medical doctor and media personality.
+Radha Modgil is an English medical doctor and media personality.

 Biography

-Modgil studied at University of Cambridge gaining an MA and qualified as a doctor at Imperial College London.
+Modgil studied at University of Cambridge gaining an MA degree and qualified as a doctor at Imperial College London.
 She worked for five years in hospital medicine in London and then trained for a further two years to qualify as a general practitioner.
 Modgil continues to practice as an NHS GP, as well as teaching and working in health promotion.

-Modgil is the co-host for BBC Radio 1's The Surgery.
-She was the resident GP for Live with Gabby on Channel 5 and also for Newsround CBBC.
-She appeared as the medical reporter & presenter for The Sex Education Show Channel 4 (series 1–5) and Make My Body Younger BBC3 (Series 1–2).
+Modgil was one of the co-hosts of BBC Radio 1's The Surgery prior to its cancellation in 2017; her final co-host was Katie Thistleton.
+She was the resident GP for Live with Gabby on Channel 5 and also for Newsround (CBBC).
+She appeared as the medical reporter & presenter for Channel 4's The Sex Education Show (series 1–5) and BBC Three's Make My Body Younger (series 1–2).